Plus500 vs IFC Markets 2026

 | Tier-4 Licenses | 2 | 5 |

-When comparing commissions and fees, Plus500 is slightly more expensive than the industry average and not as competitive as the best low-cost forex brokers for active traders.
-Its EUR/USD spread averaged 1.5 pips in April 2024, which is above the market average.
-Plus500 does not offer retail discounts, but qualifying Professional clients may receive cash rebates.
-For commissions and fees, Plus500 is rated 4.0 stars and ranks #24 out of 36 brokers.
+When comparing commissions and fees, Plus500 is a bit more expensive than the industry average, though it still lands in a decent spot overall.
+Its EUR/USD spread averaged 1.5 pips in April 2024, which is higher than the market average, and it does not offer discounts to regular retail clients.
+That said, qualifying professional clients may receive cash rebates similar to an active trader program.
+Plus500 is rated 4.0 out of 5 stars for commissions and fees and ranks #25 out of 36 brokers for this category.

-IFC Markets also comes in a bit above the industry average on spreads, with an average EUR/USD spread of 1.44 pips versus the industry average of 1.08.
-That said, its new ECN account can work out better for active traders, with effective spreads around 1.1 pips after the 0.005% commission on both sides of a trade.
-IFC Markets also stands out for having no inactivity fee and offering active trader discounts.
-For commissions and fees, IFC Markets is rated 4 stars and ranks #32 out of 36 brokers.
+IFC Markets is also slightly above the industry average on pricing, with an average EUR/USD spread of 1.44 pips versus the industry average of 1.08.
+For more active traders, its new ECN account can improve overall value, with effective spreads around 1.1 pips after the 0.005% commission on both sides of a trade.
+IFC Markets also stands out for having no inactivity fees and offering active trader discounts, which can help lower costs for some clients.
+It is rated 4 stars out of 5 for commissions and fees and ranks #33 out of 36 brokers.

 | Feature |